 10) Trinity Park

-Trinity park is an excellent location if you are a nature lover or don’t fancy the sophisticated features.
-With an area of more than 200 acres, trinity park hosts many visitors and locals alike.
+Trinity Park is an excellent location if you love nature or don’t fancy the sophisticated features.
+With an area of more than 200 acres, Trinity Park hosts many visitors and locals alike.
 Whether on a solo trip or bringing your family to Fort Worth, the park has fun activities like playgrounds, parks, and multiple trails.
-Popular attractions within trinity park include a miniature railroad, water fountains, picnic pavilions, a duck pond, spots for fishing, sports courts, and bike rentals.
+Popular attractions within Trinity Park include a miniature railroad, water fountains, picnic pavilions, a duck pond, spots for fishing, sports courts, and bike rentals.

 11) The Nancy Lee And Perry R. Bass Performance Hall

-When it comes to the performing arts scene in Texas, Fort Worth does not fall behind!
-Founded in 1998, the Performance hall was named after its generous donors.
-The bass performance hall is a European-style opera house in Sundance square.
-It is popular for its hosted acts, including the Fort Worth symphony orchestra, the Texas ballet theater, and the Fort Worth opera.
-The bass performance hall also conducts educational programs for students who want to pursue their passion for performing arts.
-The hall is also a treat for architecture fans as it has a regal interior design, giant sculpted angels, and an 80 feet dome.
+It is popular for its hosted acts, including the Fort Worth Symphony Orchestra, the Texas Ballet Theater, and the Fort Worth Opera.
+The Bass Performance Hall also conducts educational programs for students who want to pursue their passion for performing arts.
+The hall is also a treat for architecture fans as it has a regal interior design, giant sculpted angels, and an 80-foot dome.

 12) Fort Worth Water Gardens

-Designed by Philip Johnson, the Fort Worth Water Gardens are a treat for the eyes as it covers an area of four acres which futuristic patterns and pool shapes.
-At the heart of the garden is a large vortex-like pool which is 38 feet and consists of steps and platforms.
+Designed by Philip Johnson, the Fort Worth Water Gardens are a treat for the eyes as they cover an area of four acres with futuristic patterns and pool shapes.
+At the heart of the garden is a large vortex-like pool that is 38 feet long and consists of steps and platforms.
 The garden also includes an aeration pool that sprays over 800 gallons of water through 40 nozzles each minute, a mediation pool, and waterfalls pouring down the wall.

 13) Vintage Flying Museum

-One of the coolest things to do in fort worth is to visit the vintage flying museum.
+One of the coolest things to do in Fort Worth is to visit the vintage flying museum.
 With an impressive collection of aircraft and planes, the museum is an absolute delight for aviation enthusiasts!
 Some of the most popular aircraft that the museum hosts include the B-29 Superfortress, Piasecki CH-21B workhorse, Douglas A-26B Invader, Stinson Reliant Model 77, and the Boeing PT-17.
-Even if you are not an aircraft fan, you can still enjoy the DC3 exhibit, which talks about the second world war.
+Even if you are not an aircraft fan, you can still enjoy the DC3 exhibit about the Second World War.

 14) Sundance Square Plaza

-Considered the pride of downtown fort worth, the Sundance square plaza is filled with fun activities and interesting places to visit, like restaurants, shopping centers, art galleries, museums, and many more.
-The Sundance Square plaza covers 35 blocks and has over 40 different buildings, and there are a variety of ways that people can spend their time, regardless of their age.
-Some popular spots include the sid Richardson museum, cowtown cycle party, Buffalo Bros and Mi Cochina.
+Considered the pride of downtown Fort Worth, the Sundance Square plaza is filled with fun activities and interesting places to visit, like restaurants, shopping centers, art galleries, museums, and many more.
+The Sundance Square plaza covers 35 blocks and has over 40 different buildings, and there are various ways that people can spend their time, regardless of their age.
+Some popular spots include the Sid Richardson Museum, Cowtown Cycle Party, Buffalo Bros, and Mi Cochina.

 15) Fort Worth Stockyards National Historic District